Squat lobster: Description

 The two main groups of squat lobsters share most features of their morphology.
 They resemble true lobsters in some ways, but are somewhat flattened dorsoventrally, and are typically smaller, ranging from 0.7 to 3.5 in in length.
 Squat lobsters vary in postorbital carapace length (measured from the eye socket to the rear edge), from 90 mm in the case of Munidopsis aries, down to only a few millimetres in the case of Galathea intermedia and some species of Uroptychus.
 As in other decapod crustaceans, the bilaterally symmetrical body of a squat lobster may be divided into two main regions: the cephalothorax (itself made up of the cephalon, or head, and the thorax), and the pleon or abdomen.
-The pleon only being partly flexed under the cephalothorax and the cephalothorax being more long than it is broad makes the squat lobster a morphological intermediate between a lobster and crab.
+The pleon only being partly flexed under the cephalothorax and the cephalothorax being longer than it is broad makes the squat lobster a morphological intermediate between a lobster and crab.

 Dorsal (left) and ventral (right) views of the holotype of Kiwa puravida (Kiwaidae); two pereiopods have broken off on the animal's left side.

 The cephalothorax is made of 19 body segments (somites), although the divisions are not obvious and are most easily inferred from the paired appendages.
-From front to back, these are the two pairs of antennae, six pairs of mouthparts (mandibles, maxillae, maxillules and three pairs of maxillipeds), and five pairs of pereiopods.
+From front to back, these are the two pairs of antennae, six pairs of mouthparts (mandibles, maxillae, maxillulae and three pairs of maxillipeds), and five pairs of pereiopods.
 The cephalothorax is covered with a thick carapace, which may extend forwards in front of the eyes to form a rostrum; this is highly variable among squat lobsters, being vestigial in Chirostylus, wide and often serrated in some genera, and long, narrow, and flanked with "supraorbital spines" in others.
 The degree of ornamentation on the surface of the carapace also varies widely, and there are almost always at least a few setae (bristles), which can be iridescent in some members of the Galatheidae and Munididae.
 A pair of compound eyes also project on stalks from the front of the carapace; these are made up of ommatidia with square facets, which is typical of the "reflecting superposition" form of eye.
-Many deep-sea species have reduced eyes, and reduced movement of the eyestalks.
+Many deep-sea species have reduced eyes and reduced movement of the eyestalks.
 In the families Munididae and Galatheidae, there is often a row of setae close to the eyes, forming "eyelashes".